reframe-hpc/reframe/about/README.md

 A small change in system configuration or deployment may require adapting hundreds of regression tests at the same time.
 Similarly, porting a test to a different system may require significant effort if the new system's configuration is substantially different than that of the system that it was originally written for.

-ReFrame was designed to help HPC support teams in each of the problems discribed above.
+This way, ReFrame was designed to help HPC support teams to:
+* monitor the impact of changes to the system that would affect negativelly the users
+* monitor system performance
+* monitor system stability
+* guarantee quality of service

+And also decrease the amount of time and resources required to:
+* write and maintain regression tests
+* port the regression test to other HPC systems

 # What does it do?